Text, logo

 As a student you will be expected to:

-· Complete all six information sections showing a competent understanding of the material presented in each section.
+· Complete all five information sections showing a competent understanding of the material presented in each section.

-· Complete all six section examinations, showing a competent understanding of the material presented.
-You must obtain an overall score of 70% or higher, with no individual exam score below 50%, to pass this course. *Please note: Minimum exam score requirements may vary by college or university; therefore, you should refer to your course addendum to determine what your minimum exam score requirements are.
+· Complete all five section examinations, showing a competent understanding of the material presented.
+You must obtain an overall score of 70% or higher, with no individual exam score below 50%, and successfully complete ALL writing assignments to pass this course. *Please note: Minimum exam score requirements may vary by college or university; therefore, you should refer to your course addendum to determine what your minimum exam score requirements are.

 · Complete a review of any section on which your examination score was below 50%.